Niksko/blog/README.md

 Build the site to the `/docs` directory with `hugo`.

-Github is configured to serve this as a page out of the `/docs` directory on the `master`.
+GitHub is configured to serve this as a page out of the `/docs` directory on the `master`.
 Pushing to `master` will update the live site.

 ## Writing posts